Addiction is a disorder which causes malfunction of the brain’s reward circuits.

 Types of addiction

-Addiction does not just involve chemical dependency (dependence on drugs or alcohol).
+Addiction does not just involve chemical dependency (dependence on substances).
 A modern understanding of addiction is that it encompasses a range of highly stimulating behaviours which are potentially addictive.
 We refer to these as ‘process’ addictions.
 Process addictions include; gambling, compulsive sexuality, compulsive overeating and many more.

 People suffering severe substance use disorders are advised to always seek medical advice as close medical supervision is vital to a safe detox.
 However, for people with less severe addiction issues, medical treatment may feature less in their overall treatment or may be unnecessary.
 On staff at The Cabin Resident is a psychiatrist who can assist with detoxes should the client’s treatment require it.